 This very pretty string of lights – it measures 7.5 metres and features 50 lights – is slightly different in that the LED’s are shaped as stars.
 It’s an attractive design that would look great on a wall, or in a bottle, and can be used indoors and out – although we would caution against using them outdoors in very heavy rain.
 Copper wire in the tube makes it easy to mould these into a shape or direction, and they come with two modes – on or flashing.

 Take note that this one is battery powered and needs three x AA batteries.
 It’s personal choice whether you want the convenience of ‘go anywhere’ batteries or ‘never replace’ mains power.
 Once again, customer testimony was universally in favour of this product when we researched it, and at the price it really is one that you should look at – if you want a battery-powered device.

-With 5 metres of string containing 50 bulb-shaped LED’s you get a very tight and neat display of warm white light with this model, which is very sensibly priced.
+These are string lights containing 50 bulb-shaped LED fairy lights.
+You get a very tight and neat display of warm white light with this model, which is very sensibly priced.
 The lights come with a remote that can select a total of 8 different modes including the usual flash, wave and flicker, and both the lights and remote are battery powered.
 The advantage is you can put them anywhere you want, the downside is you will need to replace the batteries quite frequently if you use these often.

 Earlier on we featured a set of lights designed for putting in bottles, which we liked very much.
 This is another take on that theme.
 What you get is a nice, large glass bell jar with a set of micro-LED lights to go inside it.
 It sits on a nice bamboo tray – looking all the while like a cheese-board with lights inside the cover – and is admittedly very attractive, the 20 LED’s doing their job very nicely.
 It would make a nice table centrepiece.